7 unmistakable signs that you should go freelance

 In the same spirit, you need to be able to say no to temptations like checking social media every so often or catching up with friends while you’re in the middle of something.
 You wouldn’t leave your job to have a cup of coffee with your pal and return in 20 short minutes, right?
 Well, same here.

 If time management is not your strongest skill, you can still work your way around it.
-All you need is a time tracking tool that will serve as your accountability partner (“You promised me 6 straight hours today!”), or maybe try a time management technique.
+All you need is a time tracking tool that will serve as your accountability partner (“You promised me 6 straight hours today!”), or maybe try a time management method like timesheets.

 4. You don’t mind working alone